 Get Some Background Information

-The Biltmore Estate was built by George Washington Vanderbilt II, a prominent figure in society but not a major player in the Vanderbilt shipping/railroad legacy.
+The Biltmore House was built by George Washington Vanderbilt II, a prominent figure in society but not a major player in the Vanderbilt shipping/railroad legacy.
 The home was built in the late 1800s during the Gilded Age and was always used as a private residence.
 As always, ten minutes of reading can help provide a better context for your visit.

 Go Off-Peak, Not Off-Season